 However, one less impressed customer said that they took it for three months and blood tests showed no improvement for them.

-It also misses some key ingredients such as D-Aspartic Acid and Magnesium, and with all of that in mind, we don’t rate it as one of the very best testosterone boosters out there right now.
+It also misses some of our favorite ingredients such as D-Aspartic Acid and Magnesium, and with all of that in mind, we don’t rate it as one of the very best supplements out there right now.

-You can see our buyer’s guide to testosterone booster supplements by following the link shown below.
+You can see our buyer’s guide to our top rated supplements by following the link shown below.